sunilthirumani3/pharmacy-claims-star-schema/README.md

 dimensions), loaded, constrained with referential integrity, and queried for business insights using **CASE logic** and **window functions**.

-> Originally developed for a graduate Data Warehousing & SQL course and
-> repackaged here with relative load paths, split scripts, a data dictionary,
-> and a data-quality test suite.

 ---

 ## Skills demonstrated